realworldocaml/book/en/prologue.md

   found in distributed big data frameworks like Hadoop.
 * _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program and instead have them inferred based on how a value is used.
-Available in C# with implicitly typed local variables and in a limited form in C++11 with its `auto` keyword.
+Available in a limited form in C# with implicitly typed local variables and in C++11 with its `auto` keyword.
 * _Algebraic datatypes_ and _pattern matching_ to define and
   manipulate complex data structures.
 Available in Scala and F#.

-Some of you will know and love these features, and others will be completely new to them.
-Most of you will have seen _some_ of them in other languages that you've used.
+Some of you will know and love all of these features, and for others they will be largely new, but most of you will have seen _some_ of them in other languages that you've used.
 As we'll demonstrate over the course of this book, there is something transformative about having them all together and able to interact in a single language.
 Despite their importance, these ideas have made only limited inroads into mainstream languages and when they do arrive there, like higher-order functions in C# or parametric polymorphism in Java, it's typically in a limited and awkward form.
 The only languages that completely embody these ideas are _statically-typed functional programming languages_ like OCaml, F#, Haskell, Scala and Standard ML.

 Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly